NetsydeMiro/interview_assignment/INSTRUCTIONS.md

   - Optionally replace their text content with tooltip text that appears when hovering over the button.

 - Add an edit button to the collection table.
-  - Currently a user must first view a specific item before clicking it's edit button.
+  - Currently a user must first view a specific item before clicking its edit button.
-  - It would be well if users could go straight to an item's edit page via an edit button beside it's view button in the table.
+  - It would be well if users could go straight to an item's edit page via an edit button beside its view button in the table.

 - Add unit testing
   - Currently there exist almost no unit tests in the project.
-  - Add one or more [Jest] unit tests to add to the projects code coverage.
+  - Add one or more [Jest] unit tests to increase the project's code coverage.
   - Hint: an example unit test (albeit an almost useless one) can be seen here: [Home.test.tsx](./src/pages/Home.test.tsx).

 ## Medium